BitVM/garbled-snark-verifier/docs/vsss.md

 - Evaluator randomly partitions `[n]` into a check set `C` (size `n-f`) and an evaluation set `E` (size `f`).
 - Evaluator sends the indices in `E` together with ciphertext handlers to receive ciphertext streams for finalized instances.
+- Evaluator sends an index `a` from `E` that is to be used for the adaptor signatures.
+- Evaluator sends the (incomplete) adaptor signatures.

 #### Step 4 – Opening